kubeflow/spark-operator/docs/api-docs.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
+<p>OnSubmissionFailureRetryInterval is the interval between retries on failed submissions.
-<p>Interval to wait between successive retries of a failed application.</p>
+Interval to wait between successive retries of a failed application.</p>
 </td>
 </tr>
 <tr>